mlanza/solomode/docs/players-guide.md

 You want to play newly created solo modes.
 This guide is tailored to solo mode players.

+## Bottom Line Up Front
+Learn solo modes released to the [Line Up](./categories.md) in early December in preparation for January 2022.
+Play as few or as many solo modes as you like over the month of January.
+Record each discrete play as a post in thread belonging to the solo mode you played.
+The first line will be LIKE, LOVE or LUMP, in caps.
+Use subsequent lines to share constructive feedback with the solo mode creator.

 ## Important Dates
 * Line Up - **December 1 - December 14, 2021**
 * Derby - **January 1 - January 31, 2022**